 Activities and Impact to Date

-In early 2016, Ethiopian Surgeon and Musician Dr. Melkamu Meaza sent us an expression of interest for introductory training for care professionals in his network who he felt would welcome the opportunity to learn how music can be used within care and treatment.
-In 2017, Music Therapist and Music as Therapy International’s former UK and International Programmes Manager, Lindsay McHale, visited Ethiopia to undertake a feasibility study in the three care settings proposed by Dr. Melkamu Meaza.
+In early 2016, Ethiopian Surgeon and Musician Dr. Melkamu Meaza sent us an expression of interest for Introductory Training for care professionals in his network who he felt would welcome the opportunity to learn how music can be used within care and treatment.

-- Gefersa Mental Health Rehabilitation Centre is the only mental health rehabilitation institution in the whole of Ethiopia, located about 20km northwest of Ethiopia’s capital city, Addis Ababa.
+Gefersa Mental Health Rehabilitation Centre is the only mental health rehabilitation institution in the whole of Ethiopia, located about 20km northwest of Ethiopia’s capital city, Addis Ababa.
 At Gefersa Mental Health Rehabilitation Centre, 4 staff were trained and 5 adults participated in sessions.
 The Centre offers professional psychiatric treatment, boarding and rehabilitative occupational therapy to 162 patients, who will also now have access to music sessions.

-- The Ethiopian National Association on Intellectual Disability (ENAID) is a local non-profit making and parental association, which provides services for 80 children and adults with a range of disabilities at its day care centre in Addis Ababa.
+ENAID is a local not-for-profit and parental association, which provides services for 80 children and adults with a range of disabilities at its day care centre in Addis Ababa.
 4 staff as well as 2 board members of ENAID, and 10 children and adults with disabilities participated in the training.
 ENAID also serves around 400 children with special needs at its outreach sites in public schools and so 6 additional staff from the public schools also took part in the training.
 Therefore, 480 children and adults with disabilities all could potentially benefit from music.

-- Hospice Ethiopia was founded in 2003 and is the first and only hospice in Ethiopia, located in Addis Ababa.
-Its aim is to improve the quality of life of patients, with incurable diseases particularly cancer and/or HIV and AIDS, and the patients’ families through provision of palliative care and support services.
+Hospice Ethiopia was founded in 2003 and is the first and only hospice in Ethiopia, also located in Addis Ababa.
+Its aim is to improve the quality of life of patients with incurable diseases particularly cancer and/or HIV and AIDS, and the patients’ families through provision of palliative care and support services.
 Every Thursday during the project delivery, 6 staff were trained with 14 adults taking part in sessions.
 Hospice Ethiopia provides care to around 40 additional people who also stand to benefit from access to the music programme.